 Seven months of on location research, thousands of photos taken at unsociable hours, hundreds of kilometres walked and more pasta bowls eaten than I would like to admit.
 I can finally proudly present to you my independent Italian Dolomites Guide aimed at photographers and outdoor enthusiasts.

-I have divided the guide into five sections each of them containing articles about the following topics: photography, via ferrata, hiking, backpacking & travel itineraries.
+I have divided the guide into four sections each of them containing articles about the following topics: photography, via ferrata, hiking & backpacking.
 Combined they amount to over 60 detailed articles about things to do and places to see in the Italian Dolomites to help you plan a perfect holiday escape.

 Scroll down and you will also find answers to the most frequently asked questions regarding travel around the Dolomites including the best time to visit, the best way to get there, the weather, information about freedom camping and loads more.
 Happy travels! - Marta